Ren-B-7/Super-Start.nvim/README.md

 Set updates to what ever, it is your pc

 # Text file 1 (sudo_me)

+### Note
+Neovim does get installed via Snap, if it is installed via apt, you will have to remove it.
+###
 Now copy the contents of "sudo_me.txt", paste this into the ubuntu terminal

 You will likely have to press "y" a lot